 - Princess Anne was born at Clarence House (her siblings Charles, Edward and Andrew were born at Buckingham Palace).
 The palace underwent renovations following damage sustained during World War 2, so the royals had to break with tradition for Anne’s birth.

 - The birth of Prince Charles’ son William affected him very deeply.
 “I am so thankful I was beside Diana’s bedside the whole time because by the end of the day I really felt as though I’d shared deeply the process of birth and as a result was rewarded by seeing a small creature which belonged to us even though he seemed to belong to everyone else as well!” he later wrote.

 - When the new royal baby arrives, Princess Charlotte will be the first royal heir to retain her position in line to the British throne, thanks to a Succession of the Crown Act passed in 2013.
 Without this change, if the new baby was a boy, Charlotte’s gender would have meant she was bumped further down the line.

-With the latest royal bub just days away, we hope this history lesson has you suitably prepared!
+With the latest royal bub finally here, we hope this history lesson has you suitably prepared!

 Today The Duchess of Cambridge hosted an symposium on early intervention for children and families, bringing together academics, practitioners and charities to better support the wellbeing of young children.
 Head over to @heads_together to see her full speech.
 Her Royal Highness announced plans to create a long-term collaboration between experts and organisations to raise awareness of perinatal, maternal and infant mental health, as well as the need to support parents, families and teachers. #headstogether #mentalhealth